Introducing the Digital Symposium: Global Responses to COVID-19: Rights, Democracy, and the Law

 By Alicia Ely Yamin, Senior Fellow

 The COVID-19 pandemic is not merely a health crisis, or an economic crisis, or even just a balancing act between the two.
 It is also a crisis for the legitimacy of democratic institutions and the rule of law, which were already frayed in many countries by growing autocracy and staggering social inequality.
 This symposium presents a snapshot of the spectrum of rights-related measures adopted in dozens of countries to date, and, in scrutinizing the rationales and quality of justification for legal action, it seeks to highlight the complex relationship between population well-being and the functioning of democratic institutions.

-The symposium will run for several weeks as a series on Bill of Health each Monday and Thursday after its launch on May 12th, 2020.
+The symposium will run for approximately a month as a series on Bill of Health each Monday and Thursday after its launch on May 12th, 2020.
 As the entries are published they will populate the interactive map above.
-In addition to individual country analyses, I have written an overview piece that frames the rationale for the symposium as well as some key themes across contexts.
+In addition to individual country analyses, I will write a series of pieces that synthesize key themes across contexts.
+Although the United States is not a part of the official symposium, we are including links to Bill of Health posts regarding diverse legal and policy issues implicated in the notoriously shambolic federal response, as well as varied situations across states.

 In designing this digital symposium, we sought to ensure broad comparability among a large number of contributions, without prescribing a script.
 We posed the same three questions to legal scholars from countries representing every region of the world:

 - In response to the novel Coronavirus, has your country adopted legal measures that restrict civil rights or undermine the democratic rule of law?
 If so, what form do these measures take?

 - What is the main regulatory vehicle used to enact these changes?
 Has the judiciary evaluated the legality of such measures?